A Black seventh-grader played with a toy gun during a virtual class. His school called the police.

 Elliott and her husband, who both work for the military, decided to pull their son out of the school after the incident, placing him on a wait list for a charter school.
 She said she hopes his next school better understands and works with students with ADHD.

 “I wish the world could see my son through the way I see him.
-He’s funny, compassionate, caring, goofy, and yeah he gets distracted easily, but he’s a kid,” Elliott said.
+He’s funny, compassionate, caring, goofy, and yeah, he gets distracted easily, but he’s a kid,” Elliott said.
 “I hate that the world doesn’t seeing him that way.
 It’s not fair.”